Peripeteia: Aristotle's view

 Pity and fear are effected through reversal and recognition; and these "most powerful elements of emotional interest in Tragedy-Peripeteia or Reversal of the Situation, and recognition scenes-are parts of the plot (1450a 32). has the shift of the tragic protagonist's fortune from good to bad, which is essential to the plot of a tragedy.
 It is often an ironic twist.
 Good uses of Peripeteia are those that especially are parts of a complex plot, so that they are defined by their changes of fortune being accompanied by reversal, recognition, or both" (Smithson).

 Peripeteia includes changes of character, but also more external changes.
 A character who becomes rich and famous from poverty and obscurity has undergone peripeteia, even if his character remains the same.

 When a character learns something he had been previously ignorant of, this is normally distinguished from peripeteia as anagnorisis or discovery, a distinction derived from Aristotle's work.

 Aristotle considers anagnorisis, leading to peripeteia, the mark of a superior tragedy.
-Two such plays are Oedipus Rex, where the oracle's information that Oedipus had killed his father and married his mother brought about his mother's death and his own blindness and exile, and Iphigenia in Tauris, where Iphigenia realizes that the strangers she is to sacrifice are her brother and his friend, resulting in all three of them escaping Tauris.
+Two such plays are Oedipus Rex, where the oracle's information that Oedipus has killed his father and married his mother brings about his mother's death and his own blindness and exile, and Iphigenia in Tauris, where Iphigenia realizes that the strangers she is to sacrifice are her brother and his friend, resulting in all three of them escaping Tauris.
 These plots he considered complex and superior to simple plots without anagnorisis or peripeteia, such as when Medea resolves to kill her children, knows they are her children, and does so.
 Aristotle identified Oedipus Rex as the principal work demonstrating peripety.
 (See Aristotle's Poetics.)

 Examples

 Oedipus Rex

 In Sophocles' Oedipus Rex, the peripeteia occurs towards the end of the play when the Messenger brings Oedipus news of his parentage.
 In the play, Oedipus is fated to murder his father and marry his mother.
 His parents, Laius and Jocasta, try to forestall the oracle by sending their son away to be killed, but he is actually raised by Polybus and his wife, Merope, the rulers of another kingdom.
 The irony of the Messenger’s information is that it was supposed to comfort Oedipus and assure him that he was the son of Polybus.
 Unfortunately for Oedipus, the Messenger says, "Polybus was nothing to you, [Oedipus] that’s why, not in blood" (Sophocles 1113).

 The Messenger received Oedipus from one of Laius’ servants and then gave him to Polybus.
 The plot comes together when Oedipus realizes that he is the son and murderer of Laius as well as the son and husband of Jocasta.
-Martin M. Winkler says that here, peripeteia and anagnôrisis occur at the same time "for the greatest possible impact" because Oedipus has been "struck a blow from above, as if by fate or the gods.
+Martin M. Winkler says that here, peripeteia and anagnorisis occur at the same time "for the greatest possible impact" because Oedipus has been "struck a blow from above, as if by fate or the gods.
 He is changing from the mighty and somewhat arrogant king of Thebes to a figure of woe" (Winkler 57).